cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-4.md

 [Link to full code.](https://github.com/eludadev/bikes-api/blob/main/router.js)

-Following that, we quite simply call one function from Cyclic’s DynamoDB library and the job’s done!
+Following that, we quite simply call one function from Cyclic's DynamoDB library and the job's done!

 ```javascript
 await bikesCollection.delete(bikeId);